The 12 Best Games for Engineers

 When an engineer is stranded on an unknown planet with plenty of resources, he or she starts building!
 In Factorio, the goal is to build enough infrastructure and technology to create a rocket to leave the planet.
 The player achieves this by mining raw materials, building infrastructure to accommodate the colonists, fighting enemies attacking the colonies, and managing the overall production process.

 Compared to some games, Factorio is light on story as its gameplay focuses more on strategy.
 The player must pay attention to resource management as well as consider defence strategies to protect the colony against enemies and alien inhabitants.
 In addition, the game can be played in multiplayer mode, allowing the player to collaborate with friends to create huge factories.
-It can be played on Windows, Mac, and Linux operating systems.

 This game was inspired by a game called Dwarf Fortress and lets players control a colony of settlers as they fight for survival on a faraway planet.
 The player must carefully manage their colony to prevent disasters from wiping out the settlers, while at the same time interpersonal relationships between characters must be well maintained to avoid potential conflicts.

 To start off, the player controls three characters who have shipwrecked on a strange planet.
 Throughout the game, random events such as thunderstorms, raids, and crazy colonists are generated for the player to deal with.
 The end goal here is to keep the colony at peace.
-It can be played on both Windows and Mac operating systems as well as on Linux.

 This is another game set on a sci-fi planet in which the player must navigate their way through an underwater world to stay alive.
 The main goals of the game are to ensure your character has enough food and water as they explore this new world and establish a comfortable base.
 The game starts when the player has crash-landed on an ocean planet full of strange creatures, some of which are completely harmless, while others are deadly.
 The player must then leave the safety of their pod to look for the required raw materials such as copper ore and acid mushrooms to stay alive.
 As the player becomes more technologically equipped, they can try to explore more of the backstory behind this strange planet, with the goal of creating the right equipment to leave it.
-The game can be played on both Windows and Mac operating systems.

 Portal is a puzzle game that requires the player to navigate through a series of test chambers located in the building of a company called Aperture Science.
 The testing chambers give the player the ability to create portals which can transport them from one place to another.
 The player must use the principles of momentum to shoot portals at strategic positions in order to solve difficult puzzles and ultimately escape the Aperture Science building.

 Throughout the game, the player interacts with an AI named GLaDOS (Genetic Lifeform and Disk Operating System) and who is the brain behind Aperture Science’s enrichment centre.
 The player must work through GLaDOS’s instructions, which often conflict with the player’s best interests.
-The game is available on both Windows and Mac operating systems.

 This is a unique game which involves a rocket simulator.
 The player must help an aerospace industry take off into space by using various parts of aircraft and rockets to build a flying machine with enough power to escape the planet’s gravity.
 Throughout the game, the player must consider factors such as the settings for the various stages of a flight, how much fuel to load for the missions, and calculating the path of the spacecraft to ensure it can enter and maintain its orbits around various celestial bodies.

-This fun little iOS game received the Apple Design Award in 2014 and was also rated as the best Apple Game of 2014.
+The first version of this fun little iOS game received the Apple Design Award in 2014 and was also rated as the best Apple Game of 2014.
 Complete with complex puzzles and colourful artwork, the game prompts the player to navigate seemingly impossible architecture reminiscent of the works of M.C.
 Escher.
 The player controls a silent girl named Ida as she walks along beams, columns, and hidden pathways within cleverly-designed structures.

 The Incredible Machine is a game based on the ideas of Rube Goldberg, an American cartoonist and inventor who created drawings of various machines that performed simple tasks through complicated ways.
 For example, one such machine – designed to move a paper towel towards a diner’s face – is made up of a series of strings, pulleys, hooks, and even a live parrot to set it in motion.